iDhanush/IoT_Animatronics_Robot_V1/README.md

-# Iot Animatronic Greeting Robot
+# IoT Animatronic Greeting Robot

-This project is an Iot enabled Animatronic Greeting Robot sponsored by the IEDC of St. Joseph's College, Devagiri.
+This project is an IoT-enabled Animatronic Greeting Robot sponsored by the IEDC of St. Joseph's College, Devagiri.
 The robot is designed to interact dynamically with users, creating an engaging experience by greeting, animating expressions, and allowing interaction through its body screen.

 ---